Academic Services and Resources

 Center for Production Services

 The Center for Production Services provides the college’s academic schools, conservatories, centers, and departments with an array of essential digital resources and support.
-It is located on the lower level of the Purchase College Library.

 The Purchase College Library offers a blend of digital and print resources, including more than 85,000 unique, full-text online journals, magazines, and newspapers, and more than 230,000 print volumes.
 Students, faculty, and staff can access the library’s wide range of online resources from any location by visiting www.purchase.edu/library.
 The library has special strengths in the visual and performing arts, including extensive collections of music scores and recordings, digitized art slides, and video recordings (as well as scores, recordings, and videos in streaming format).
 The Digital Collections Center supports the integration of images in classroom teaching, presentations, research papers, lectures, and other educational endeavors.
 The Special Collections/Archives include rare books and archival publications of the college in a closed stack, which is available on site by appointment.

 As a technology center on campus, the library has more than 200 public computers, both PCs and Macs, and wireless internet access throughout the building.
 There are two PC labs, a Mac graphics lab (closing in Spring 2019), and the Digital Media Zone (DMZ), which includes two digital audio suites and three video/graphics/music classroom labs (one lab will close in Spring 2019).
 A list of the computers and software in the library, maintained by CTS, is available in the CTS Knowledge Base.